 Creating a Game Plan Moving Forward

 So you have all of your goals written out and posted around your home, great!
 Now it is time to figure out how you are going to get there.
-The destination is great, but you have to know the path in which you need to take.
-I encourage you for each of your goals that you set to answer these questions.
+The destination is great, but you have to know the path which you need to take.
+I encourage you for each of the goals that you set to answer these questions.
 Write the answers down.
 These answers will be the playbook to reaching and sticking to your goals this year.